 If you ask any successful business person about how they got their career start, you’ll more than likely see a wistful look in their eye as they recall an internship that made a significant impact on their lives.

 That’s all well and good, but what is the real trick to making sure your internship doesn’t turn into the “making coffee and running copies” dreaded drudgery?

 The truth is that what your internships turns into rests on you.
 But there is a real secret to making these internships truly meaningful.
 You can make out of it as much or as little as you would like.

 Go-getters go into internship experiences with high expectations; more importantly, they have a plan.
 It’s just not enough to suddenly be granted the privilege to walk through the vaunted doors of the company… you need to help define and shape your experience so that you walk out of there benefiting from it just as much as your internship sponsor.

-Here are 6 tips to help create a satisfying internship experience that creates easily digestible connecting activities that are highly relevant to prospective employers:
+Here are six tips to help create a satisfying internship experience that creates easily digestible connecting activities that are highly relevant to prospective employers:

-1. Set up a planning meeting with your boss.
-On your first day, it is important to sit down with your supervisor to facilitate a brain storming session to learn about their pain points and set up some structure to what exactly it is that you’ll be working on for them.
+On your first day, it is important to sit down with your supervisor to facilitate a brainstorming session to learn about their pain points and set up some structure to what exactly it is that you’ll be working on for them.

-5. Build networking contacts.
 Tap into your supervisor and co-workers to start building your professional network.
-Leverage your time at the company and ask to be connected to key industry people or thought leaders which can turn into powerful advocates if you treat them right.
+Leverage your time at the company and ask to be connected to key industry people or thought leaders – they can turn into powerful advocates if you treat them right.

 By taking these steps, you can have a much more fulfilling experience which will translate into meaty connections that will build your employability and credibility with future potential employers.